-Colorado Designer at Jeremiah Shoaf Design LLC Joined about 4 years ago via an invitation from Asher S.
+Colorado Designer at Jeremiah Shoaf Design LLC Joined over 4 years ago via an invitation from Asher S.

 As far as I know, MailChimp doesn’t verify the address you put in that field.
 The newsletter you saw probably just deleted the address field.
 I’ve received some MailChimp newsletters that just put a city or country as the address.

 That said, without a physical address you would be in violation of MailChimp’s policies and the CAN-SPAM Act.
 Your account would probably be suspended if you got caught.

 Better to just get a PO Box which is what I did.

 Minimal, one-page design with a nice typeface.

 Most of this content was directly copied-and-pasted from my site Typewolf.
 Just wanted to say I had nothing to do with this post...

 I’ll try to feature this coming up on Typewolf!

 Love the aesthetic.
 You should use an apostrophe in “I’ll” rather than a straight quote: option + shift + ]